dangh3014/postercise/README.md

 ```

 ### `poster-content()[]`
 The only option for the main content is the number of columns.
 This defaults to 3 for most themes.
-For the "better.typ" theme, there is 1 column and content is placed in the leftmost column.
+For the "better.typ" theme, there is 1 column and content is placed in the leftmost column below `poster-header`.
 ```typ
 #poster-content(col: 3)[
   // Content goes here